konn/gitolist/README.md

 ## TODOs

-* Download via zip or gzip
+* Add extension to tarball
 * Browser for Branches / Commits / Tags
 * History
 * Provide url to clone repo thru ssh or https